 The cash dividend is further divided into two types-

-Interim dividend & Final Dividend
+Interim dividend and final Dividend

 What is an interim dividend?

-This is the type of dividend that the company can give at any time in the middle of the year, even the company can distribute the interim dividend to the shareholder even 3 to 4 times, so you can say that the dividend is distributed to the investors on a quarterly basis.
+This is the type of dividend that the company can give at any time in the middle of the year, even the company can even distribute the interim dividend to the shareholder even 3 to 4 times, so you can say that the dividend is distributed to the investors on a quarterly basis.